brunofilipefs96/brunofilipefs96/README.md

 ### 👋 About

-I’m a Full Stack Developer with a strong backend focus, experienced in building and maintaining production-grade web applications.
-My background is centered around **Java & Spring Boot**, RESTful APIs, integrations, and CI/CD pipelines, with solid experience across the full development lifecycle.

-I currently work at **Logicalis Portugal**, contributing to multiple client projects involving backend systems, frontend applications, and DevOps workflows.

----

-### 💼 What I Work With

-**Backend**
-- Java, Spring Boot
-- REST APIs & third-party integrations
-- Application architecture & performance improvements

-**Frontend**
-- Angular, TypeScript, JavaScript
-- HTML, CSS, Bootstrap

-**Databases**
-- PostgreSQL
-- Microsoft SQL Server

-**DevOps / Infrastructure**
-- Docker, Jenkins (CI/CD pipelines)
-- Linux environments
-- Nginx
-- Cloud platforms: AWS, Azure

----

-### 🚀 Experience Highlights

-- Led the development of a full-scale gym management platform (**Top Performance & Rehab**), from requirements to production
-- Experience working in cross-functional teams delivering solutions for multiple clients
-- Hands-on involvement in backend development, frontend implementation, and automated deployment pipelines
-- Strong focus on code quality, maintainability, and continuous improvement

----
+I am a Full Stack Developer with experience building scalable and maintainable applications using Java, Spring Boot, Angular, TypeScript, Azure, CI/CD, Docker, and PostgreSQL/SQL Server.
+Currently at Logicalis Portugal, I contribute to the development and maintenance of enterprise applications used by multiple clients.

+I enjoy working across the full development lifecycle, contributing to both backend and frontend solutions while keeping performance, usability, and reliability in focus.
+My work is driven by a strong interest in solving real problems through technology, turning complex requirements into practical solutions, improving development workflows, and building systems that support both user needs and business goals.

+I value collaboration and clear communication.
+I am motivated by continuous learning and by the opportunity to contribute to solutions that are robust, efficient, and genuinely useful.

 ### 📫 Contact